radmr/professor-x/README.md

 ## Core concept

-Top down-ish shooter controlled by WASD and space for movement and shooting Player fight hordes of mobs and evolve by consuming radiation substance.
+Top down-ish shooter controlled by WASD and space for movement and shooting.

+Player fight hordes of mobs and evolve by consuming radiation substance.

 Bad radiation introduces boost + scrambles existing controls

 ### Boosts